Canop/ddoc/website/src/index.md

 **ddoc** is a markdown based static site generator.

+**ddoc** powers the documentations of [broot](https://dystroy.org/broot), [bacon](https://dystroy.org/bacon), [rhit](https://dystroy.org/rhit), [dysk](https://dystroy.org/dysk), [safecloset](https://dystroy.org/safecloset).

 **ddoc** is less powerful than other tools (Hugo, Zola, Mkdocs, etc.) and doesn't include templating or plugins systems.

-**ddoc** makes sense when you want a simple site, such as this one, with a site wide navigation menu, a table of content on every page, and you want to be confident the style you defined won't be broken at every release of the tool.
+**ddoc** makes sense when you want a simple site, such as this one, with a site-wide navigation menu, a table of content on every page, and you want to be confident the style you defined won't be broken at every release of the tool.

-**ddoc** aims to have the simplest and fastest installation and configuration process, so that you just have to add markdown files and edit your CSS in a standard and obvious way.
+**ddoc** aims to have the simplest and fastest installation and configuration process, after which you just have to add markdown files and edit your CSS in a standard and obvious way.

-**ddoc** powers the documentations of [broot](https://dystroy.org/broot), [bacon](https://dystroy.org/bacon), [dysk](https://dystroy.org/dysk), [safecloset](https://dystroy.org/safecloset).

 ## Why NOT use ddoc

 * ddoc assumes you want to write or tune, then own, your CSS, not choose among themes
 * ddoc has no templating system - it doesn't suit every need
-* ddoc has less features than other static site generators
+* ddoc has fewer features than other static site generators
 * ddoc is very new and might need fixes according to feedback

 ## Project Goals, and features

 * Be a reliable static site generator for documentation sites
-* Complete and reasonnable navigation (menu, TOC, links, search)
+* Complete and reasonable navigation (menu, TOC, links, search)
 * Avoid breaks among versions - no imported CSS
 * Support images, tables, code sections, links, etc.
 * Cross-platform and easy to install - a single binary with no dependencies